 We bought a can of Slime Quick Spair for N$130 (R130) in Windhoek just for safekeeping.
 This could assist in getting you to your next, nearest destination.

-8. Beat the Glare with Sunglasses
+8. Beat the Glare when Driving North

 Namibia is a really bright and long country.
 You will spend a lot of time travelling north, which means you will be travelling directly into the sun for most days.
 Wearing sunglasses can help curb headaches from the glare.